yene/Safari-Backspace/README.md

 # Safari Backspace

-Because macOS Mojave removed the Backspace.
+> [!NOTE]
+> This extension is not needed anymore you can enable backspace with the command below

-## Backspace Keyboard Shortcut
+## Enable Backspace Keyboard Shortcut
-In macOS Sonoma you can change the Back shortcut to Backspace again:
+In macOS you can enable Safari Backspace with:
 `defaults write com.apple.Safari NSUserKeyEquivalents -dict-add Back "\U232b"`

 Remove the change with:
 `defaults delete com.apple.Safari NSUserKeyEquivalents`

+# Notes about the Extension

 ## The injected script
 https://github.com/yene/Safari-Backspace/blob/master/Extension/backspace-script.js